Euclidean TSP in Narrow Strips: An algorithm for narrow cylinders

-For an edge set $E$ and a separator~$s$, let $E(s)\subseteq E$ denote the subset of edges intersecting~$s$, and define $P_{\myright}(E,s)$ to be the set of endpoints of the edges in $E(s)$ that lie on or to the right of~$s$.
-We call $P_{\myright}(E,s)$ the \emph{endpoint configuration of $E$ at $s$}.
+For an edge set $E$ and a separator~$\spt$, let $E(\spt)\subseteq E$ denote the subset of edges intersecting~$\spt$.
+Define $P_{\myright}(E,\spt)$ to be the set of endpoints of the edges in $E(\spt)$ that lie to the right\footnote{The separators given by Lemma~\ref{lem:random_det_sep} are not incident to any input points.} of~$t$.
+We call $P_{\myright}(E,\spt)$ the \emph{endpoint configuration of $E$ at $\spt$}.
 The next two lemmas rule out endpoint configurations with two ``distant'' points from the separator.